Extensions

 registerValidationProvider Yes Yes Yes (per-plan validate build stage)

-Event-hook, agent-context-hook, agent-tool, profile-router, shipped policy-gate, input-source, reviewer perspective, and validation provider examples can be loaded, validated, and run at runtime.
+Event-hook, agent context/tool injection, profile-router, shipped policy-gate, input-source fetching, PRD enrichment, reviewer perspective, validation provider, daemon-owned action agent tasks, daemon-owned action build queue handoffs, and contribution-family examples can be loaded and validated at runtime.
 Event-oriented examples include examples/extensions/minimal-event-logger.ts and the safe examples/extensions/slack-webhook-notifier.ts, which only sends a Slack-compatible webhook when EFORGE_SLACK_WEBHOOK_URL is set. examples/extensions/agent-tools.ts demonstrates defining a TypeBox tool, registering it for provenance, and returning it only for builder runs with ctx.effectiveToolName(...) in prompt text.
 Profile routers run before each PRD build is dispatched from the queue: routers are invoked in registration order with extensions.profileRouterTimeoutMs timeout/fail-open semantics, and the first valid profile selection persists to the PRD's frontmatter before session:start is emitted.
 When a router selects a profile, a queue:profile:selected event is emitted with the PRD id, selected profile, router name, and optional reason/confidence fields.
 An explicit profile: field in the PRD's frontmatter takes absolute precedence — no routers are consulted.
-See examples/extensions/profile-router.ts for a Claude → Codex → local fallback example. examples/extensions/protected-paths.ts demonstrates runtime-supported plan/final merge policy enforcement for protected paths. examples/extensions/issue-tracker.ts demonstrates runtime-supported input source adapters for GitHub, Linear, and Jira. examples/extensions/reviewer-perspective.ts demonstrates a runtime-supported accessibility reviewer perspective with declarative appliesTo.fileGlobs applicability for UI/TSX files. examples/extensions/validation-provider.ts demonstrates runtime-supported validation providers in both function form (programmatic) and command form (subprocess). beforeEnqueue, beforeValidation, approval workflow/state, and modify decisions are future runtime phases.
+See examples/extensions/profile-router.ts for a Claude → Codex → local fallback example. examples/extensions/protected-paths.ts demonstrates runtime-supported plan/final merge policy enforcement for protected paths. examples/extensions/issue-tracker.ts demonstrates runtime-supported input source adapters for GitHub, Linear, and Jira. examples/extensions/reviewer-perspective.ts demonstrates a runtime-supported accessibility reviewer perspective with declarative appliesTo.fileGlobs applicability for UI/TSX files. examples/extensions/validation-provider.ts demonstrates runtime-supported validation providers in both function form (programmatic) and command form (subprocess). examples/extensions/action-contribution.ts demonstrates an action-backed Console contribution, integration command, and deep link without raw HTTP routes or browser code.
+Raw extension-owned HTTP routes are unsupported. beforeEnqueue, beforeValidation, modify decisions, user-authored custom session-plan extraction, user-authored custom playbook extraction, arbitrary frontend plugin bundles outside registered workstation iframes, extension-authored arbitrary frontend asset bundles outside the workstation frame/asset contract, direct React component loading into the parent Console, private Console React/components/CSS imports, parent Console context imports, extension-owned AI planning/chat APIs outside ctx.agentTasks, multi-turn chat, and arbitrary raw prompt templates are unsupported runtime phases.
+Approval workflow/state/UI is not provided in the current release.

 Input sources and PRD enrichers